Appngage/appsmonk-sdk-android/README.md

 # Appsmonk

-Introduction: Appngage is a User Engagement and Growth Hack tool kit for Mobile Apps.

-Engage and Retain Multiple solutions to increase engagement of your app's users, along with A/B testing abilities.!

-It helps app developers to engage users effectively without any coding.

-##Integration Steps:
+##Android-Integration Steps:

-Appngage uses GCM (Google Cloud Messaging) for push messages so it is only compatible with Google Play.
+Appsmonk uses GCM (Google Cloud Messaging) for push messages so it is only compatible with Google Play.

 ###There are two steps to getting it up and running:

 1. Set up your Google Developer project to get your Authorization key and GCM Sender Id.

-2. Implement Appngage Push in your app.
+2. Implement Appsmonk Push in your app.

 ###Setting up Google Developer project

-The Appngage dashboard needs to have your authorization key to be able to push to users of your application and you'll need your GCM Sender ID to place within your app code.
+The Appsmonk dashboard needs to have your authorization key to be able to push to users of your application and you'll need your GCM Sender ID to place within your app code.

 ###STEP 1 : Creating a new Google API Project